The Up-Beat: Top police heroes of June

 From small gestures of kindness to incredible acts of heroism, police officers help their communities every day.
 Our monthly news roundup, The Up-Beat, aims to bring greater attention to these inspiring stories.

-This month, we highlight officers who fixed a neighbor's roof on their own time, one officer's commitment to a dementia call, and more stories of cops lending a hand.
+This month, we're highlighting a quiet moment of compassion, rescues at sea and more stories of cops lending a hand.
 Do you have an uplifting story to share?
-Email email@example.com or complete the box below.
+Email email@example.com or submit a story using the link below.

 Ashlye Wilkerson still thinks about the day she and her father, Anthony Geddis, were pulled over for speeding.
 But it's not for the reason you might think.

 Geddis explained to Trooper Jaret Doty that his daughter had been driving him back from chemotherapy to treat his colon cancer.
 Doty himself had narrowly avoided colon cancer with early surgery.
 Instead of writing a ticket, Trooper Jaret Doty asked if he could pray with Geddis.

 "Of course," said Geddis, a deacon at his church.
 "I absolutely believe in prayer."

 Geddis died two months later.
 Wilkerson wrote a heartfelt thanks to Doty for his compassion and prayer that day.
 FULL STORY

 2. Watch: Fla. deputy who trained as a lifeguard saves swimmer from rip current

 A Florida deputy was honored with a life-saving award after he rescued a swimmer from a dangerous ocean current.
 Bodycam video captured the dramatic rescue.
 FULL STORY

 3. Watch: 'Roadrunner' officer sprints after driver having medical emergency